 Richard has proven he has a passion for helping others and learned through his field experience as a police officer and Marine the importance of continuous training, ingenuity, and quality improvement.
 Richard is a multi-disciplined Instructor teaching radio operations, stop the bleed, Cardio-Cerebral Resuscitation, and AED program assembly and registration.
 He constantly volunteers for training events, advocacy, and education.
 Richard overseas Griffith Blue Heart ordering, distribution, assembly, registration, and delivery.

-Tim Freund is the lead instructor for Griffith Blue Heart.
+Tim Freund is the Director of Training for Griffith Blue Heart Nonprofit.
 He is an active SWAT medic, dedicated EMS manager, volunteer, and a highly experienced multi-disciplined instructor and subject matter expert.
 Tim began teaching first aid and CPR in 1992 in Columbus, Ohio which led him to his career in emergency medical services in 1996.
 Tim has been fortunate to work across the healthcare spectrum from pre-hospital, to in between hospital, and in-hospital care.
 As an EMT and Paramedic, Tim has worked in rural, sub-urban, urban and austere environments.
 Tim has 12 years’ experience as a flight paramedic and worked in the emergency department at Level 1 trauma centers for adults and pediatrics.
 With approximately 25 years of educating and irreplaceable field-experience, Tim has an unmatched passion and commitment to instructing others and pushing them to save lives.
 Tim has served for over 12 years as a SWAT medic and sits on the Tactical EMS sub-committee for Arizona Tactical Officers Association.
 Tim holds certifications as an Instructor for American Heart Association, the American College of Surgeons through NAEMT, the American College of Emergency Physicians, the National Disaster Medical System and the American Burn Association.
 He has been recognized as a Subject Matter Expert (“SME”) by the Arizona Peace Officer Standard and Training board and the State of Ohio Division of EMS.
 Besides formal instructor certifications, Tim has served as a mentor and preceptor to new EMTs, paramedics, air medical flight crews and tactical paramedics.
 Tim has provided medical consultation and developed countless programs for law enforcement, EMS, and the public.
 Tim has saved so many lives and epitomizes what it means to serve and be a team player.
 He understands adult learning styles and the importance of realistic training for skills retention, and performance in real emergency situations.
 His “can do” attitude, adaptability, and genuine character are infectious and inspiring.
 It is impossible to know how many lives have been saved and impacted because of Tim’s instructional programs and relentless will to help others.
 Griffith Blue Heart’s training programs have been developed by Brandon and Tim and are ever-adapting based on research, field-experience, and continuous quality improvement.
 Griffith Blue Heart is truly fortunate to have Tim with his commitment, passion, and heart as a member of our team.